sapegin/mrm/docs/Making_tasks.md

 };
 ```

-Mrm supports more complex prompts too — have a look at [Inquirer.js docs](https://github.com/SBoudrias/Inquirer.js#objects).
+**Tip:** Mrm supports more complex prompts too — have a look at [Inquirer.js docs](https://github.com/SBoudrias/Inquirer.js#objects).

-We pass all parameters to Inquirer.js, unless they have the `config` type:
+We pass all parameters to Inquirer.js, unless they have the `config` type, which means this parameter could only be difined via the config file.
+Use it for complex data, like objects.

 ```js
 module.exports.parameters = {